quarkslab/diffing_obfuscation_dataset/README.md

 ```
 obfu-dataset-cli ls dataset/
 ```

 These three commands are sufficient for any users that would like to use this dataset.

-### Recreate the dataset
+### Recreating the dataset

 The ```create, compile, extract-symbols, strip, export``` commands are available for people that would like to recreate the dataset.
 They should be executed in this order.

 > Recreating the whole dataset will require a lot of time.
-Notice that we do not guarantee that the produced binaries will be exactly the same as the ones provided (due to compilation specificities)
+Notice that we do not guarantee that the produced binaries will be exactly the same as the ones provided (due to compilation specificities).
+It might also erase data that you would have eventually download first.
+Consequently, make sure before trying to recreate the dataset that you don't do it at the same location as previously downloaded files.

 ## Detailed description